okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 #### Summary

 - ELBs do not have a pre-defined IPv4 address - you need to resolve it using a DNS name.
+- Understand the difference between an Alias Record and a CNAME.

 ## Definitions